tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Client-Facing Server

-Upon receiving an "encrypted_client_hello" extension, the client-facing server determines if it can decrypt it, prior to negotiating any other TLS parameters.
+Upon receiving an "encrypted_client_hello" extension, the client-facing server determines if it will accept ECH, prior to negotiating any other TLS parameters.
 Note that successfully decrypting the extension will result in a new ClientHello to process, so even the client's TLS version preferences may have changed.